Synchronization of strongly connected partial DFAs and prefix codes: Upper bounds

-Our first auxiliary lemma states that a subset $S \subseteq Q$ that intersects at least two equivalence classes can be compressed and the number of intersected classes can be decreased with a short word.
+Our first auxiliary lemma states that every subset $S \subseteq Q$ with $\kappa(S) \ge 2$ can be compressed by a short word which decreases the number of intersected equivalence classes.
 This is done by mapping to $\bot$ all the states of $S$ from at least one equivalence class, but not the whole set $S$.
-A linear upper bound can be inferred from a standard analysis of the corresponding Myhill-Nerode congruence (e.g., \cite{Trevisan2007}), but we will need a more precise bound in terms of $\kappa(S)$.
+A linear upper bound can be inferred from a standard analysis of the corresponding Myhill-Nerode congruence, but we will need a more precise bound in terms of $\kappa(S)$.